EO Noida Adds Another Feather to Its Cap: Celebrating the Rockstar Platinum Award 2023-24 - www.lokmattimes.com

 EO Noida Adds Another Feather to Its Cap: Celebrating the Rockstar Platinum Award 2023-24

-New Delhi (India), July 16: The Entrepreneurs’ Organization (EO) Noida chapter has once again demonstrated its excellence by being ...
+PNN New Delhi [India], July 16: The Entrepreneurs' Organization (EO) Noida chapter has once again demonstrated its excellence by ...

 The Rockstar Platinum Award is given to chapters with the highest points, with each winner receiving USD 20,000.
 EO Noida was recognized as one of the top four chapters, meeting the criteria of scoring 100 points or more.
 This is the third time our chapter has received the Rockstar Award, highlighting our consistent performance and impact in the EO South Asia region.
 Since its inception, EO Noida has been at the forefront, setting benchmarks and being recognized for outstanding contributions to the entrepreneurial ecosystem.